High School

 ONGOING COURSES:

-Mathematics: Algebra I
+MATHEMATICS: Algebra I

-Humanities: Freshman Composition, Les Miserables
+HUMANITIES: Freshman Composition, Les Miserables

-Foreign Language: Spanish I – II and German I – II
+FOREIGN LANGUAGE: Spanish I – II and German I – II

-Art: Black and White Drawing, Clay Modeling, Blacksmithing, Black and White Block Printing, Shoemaking
+ART: Black and White Drawing, Clay Modeling, Blacksmithing, Black and White Block Printing, Shoemaking

-Drama: Improvisation and Speech
+DRAMA: Improvisation and Speech

-Eurythmy: Major/Minor, Expansion/Contraction, Pitch
+EURYTHMY: Major/Minor, Expansion/Contraction, Pitch

-Music: Vocal or Instrumental
+MUSIC: Vocal or Instrumental

-Gardening/Farming: Grafting/Pruning, Health/Nutrition, Herbal Studies, Farm Construction
+GARDENING & FARMING: Grafting/Pruning, Health/Nutrition, Herbal Studies, Farm Construction

-Unique to Summerfield Waldorf High School
+Highlights of the Summerfield Waldorf High School Experience

 Small Class Size